Boynitsa Municipality

 Boynitsa Municipality (Община Бойница) is a small frontier municipality (obshtina) in Vidin Province, Northwestern Bulgaria, located in the Danubian Plain about 20 km southwest of Danube river.
 It is named after its administrative centre - the village of Boynitsa.
 The area borders on the Republic of Serbia to the west and northwest.

 The municipality embraces a territory of 166 km2 with a population of 1,717 inhabitants, as of December 2009.

 Settlements

 Boynitsa Municipality includes the following 8 places all of them villages:

 Demography

-The following table shows the change of the population during the last four decades.
+The following table shows the change of the population since World War II.

 Vital statistics

-As of most recent statistics from 2021, the population of Boynitsa dropped further to 780 people.
-There were only 2 births recorded and 54 deaths.
-That means that the population dropped by 52 people, because of natural increase.
-In the period between 2000-2021 there were a total of 112 births recorded.
-The number of deaths in the same period was 1,627.
-That means that the population of Boynitsa declined by 1,515 people just because the fact more people are dying than that being born.
+As of most recent statistics from 2024, the population of Boynitsa dropped further to 712 people.
+There were no births recorded and 25 deaths.
+That means that the population dropped by 25 people, because of natural increase.
+In the period between 2000-2024 there were a total of 119 births recorded.
+The number of deaths in the same period was 1,719.
+That means that the population of Boynitsa declined by 1,600 people just because the fact more people are dying than that being born.
 Boynitsa is one of the smallest municipalities by population (only Treklyano Municipality has a smaller population).